NoraTanous/Thermal-Sense/README.md

 1. **ThermalSenseInput – Frame Acquisition**

    * The method ThermalSenseInput.__init__() establishes the I2C connection with the MLX90640 thermal camera (self.i2c = busio.I2C(board.SCL, board.SDA)), initializes the sensor object (self.mlx), and pre-allocates a 1D float32 array self.frame to hold the incoming data.
-   * Each time a new frame is needed, self.mlx.getFrame(self.frame) is called, filling self.frame (length 768) with absolute temperature values (Celsius, by default) for each pixel.
+   * Each time a new frame is needed, self.mlx.getFrame(self.frame) is called,  which fills that array with floating-point values (°C) for every pixel.
+  Returns a flat buffer—no processing yet.

 2. **ThermalSenseRunner – Frame Handling**

-   * ThermalSenseRunner.run() operates in a loop, pulling each new frame from the sensor by calling self.thermal_sensor.mlx.getFrame(frame), then reshaping it to a 2D numpy array (24 rows × 32 columns) for spatial processing.
+   * ThermalSenseRunner.run() operates in a loop, pulling each new frame from the sensor by calling self.thermal_sensor.mlx.getFrame(frame), then reshaping it to a 2D numpy array (24 rows × 32 columns) for spatial processing ,where each entry corresponds to a specific row/column in the camera’s field of view.
+   * Loop Control This capture step runs inside a while running: loop so new frames are continually fetched at the configured sample rate.

 3. **ThermalSense – Processing and Mapping**